Encore-Developers/Encore-Style/README.md

 - Encore's visual style is player-centric.
 The player should be allowed to choose a color that fits with them that will represent their access across every menu and in gameplay.

-- Seasons don't feat the triangles.
+- Seasons don't fear the triangles.
 Neither should you.
 Triangles are an important aspect of Encore's identity.
 They should only be used for selected/hovered buttons, user profiles (emphasizing the player), and on the shell/crust of menus.

 - The Overshell must appear on top of every menu, except for gameplay.